davibarreira/Vizagrams.jl/docs/src/index.md

 draw(d)
 ```

 For plotting, we use the visualization grammar syntax.
-If you know used [VegaLite.jl](https://github.com/queryverse/VegaLite.jl),
+If you have used [VegaLite.jl](https://github.com/queryverse/VegaLite.jl),
 this might look familiar:

 ```@example 1